mattmakai/fullstackpython.com/source/content/pages/05-data/07-sqlalchemy.markdown

 <img src="/img/sqlalchemy-orm-example.png" width="100%" alt="Example SQLAlchemy configurations with different web frameworks." class="technical-diagram"></a>

-A benefit many developers enjoy with SQLAlchemy is that it allows developers to write a mapping from the database schema to the Python objects in their project.
-The mapping allows SQLAlchemy to handle the underlying database so developers can work with Python objects instead of writing bridge code to get data in and out of relational tables.
+A benefit many developers enjoy with SQLAlchemy is that it allows them to write Python code in their project to map from the database schema to the applications' Python objects.
+No SQL is required to create, maintain and query the database.
+The mapping allows SQLAlchemy to handle the underlying database so developers can work with their Python objects instead of writing bridge code to get data in and out of relational tables.

 <div class="well see-also">SQLAlchemy is an implementation of the <a href="/object-relational-mappers-orms.html">object-relational mapping (ORM)</a> concept.
 Learn more in the <a href="/data.html">data</a> chapter or view <a href="/table-of-contents.html">all topics</a>.</div>